Ulcinj: Antiquity

 Ulcinj is an ancient seaport.
 The wider area of Ulcinj has been inhabited since the Bronze Age, based on dating of Illyrian tombs (tumuli) found in the village of Zogaj, in the vicinity of Ulcinj.
 The town is believed to have been founded in the 5th century BC by colonists from Colchis, as mentioned in the 3rd century BC poem by Apollonius of Rhodes.
 Illyrians lived in the region at the time as there are traces of immense Cyclopean walls still visible in the old Citadel.

-All the way in the pre-medieval period, Ulcinj was known as one of the pirate capitals of the Adriatic Sea.
+All through the pre-medieval period, Ulcinj was known as a pirate capital of the Adriatic Sea.
 This is also seen during the later period of Illyrian Kingdom.
-Inhabitants of Ulcinj were known before time of Christ, especially from 20 BC to around 300 AD, to be very confrontational to those who were foreigners to their land; they were especially meticulous about border disputes as well.
+From 20 BC to around 300 AD, the inhabitants of Ulcinj were known to be very confrontational towards foreigners they were especially concerned by border disputes.

 Roman

 In 168 BC, during the Third Illyrian War, Olcinium broke with Gentius and defected to the Romans (Livy 45:26:2).
 Under Roman rule the town received the status of oppidum civium Romanorum (settlement of Roman citizens), only to be later granted municipium (independent town) status.
-A section of their re-fortification can be distinguished from the Illyrio-Greek by the rustication of the walls.

 The Periplus Maris Erythraei names several Indian ports from where large ships sailed in an easterly direction to Khruse (Kruče - seaside village in Ulcinj).

-After the division of the Roman Empire, Ulcinj became a part of the Byzantine province of Prevalis and the population converted to Christianity.
-From Medieval times, and quiet likely earlier, it was regarded as an important trading and maritime center and still maintained the status of city autonomy.
 From circa 820, the city was the see of a Diocese of Ulcinj, which was only suppressed in 1532, and would be revived as a Latin titular bishopric.

 Medieval period

 In the 9th century, it was in the Dyrrhachium theme, a military governorate of the Byzantine Empire.
 In 1010, Tsar Samuel of Bulgaria (r.
 997-1014†) failed to conquer the town during the war against the Byzantines.

 By 1040, archon Stefan Vojislav of Duklja conquered the region.
 In 1183, Serbian Prince Stefan Nemanja conquered Olcinium and the town prospered as one of the most significant coastal towns.
 Ulcinj remained in Nemanjić hands in their Kingdom and Empire, and after the death of Emperor Dušan (r.
 1331-1355†), the region, known as Lower Zeta, was under the supervision of gospodin Žarko, a voivode of Emperor Uroš the Weak until his death in 1360. Žarko's lands were then held by the Balšić family.
 Under Balšić control, Ulcinj continued to be an important town and also minted coins.
-The Balšić Tower in the upper part of the Old Town was built by the Balšić noble family in the late 14th century.